ua-school-work/ece-696b/README.md

 Key features include UPS delivery service integration, an Amazon store with exclusive UPS support, price reduction through an adapter, and strategy-based delivery selection.
 For more details on running the project and the tests, please see the [Factory README](03-creational-patterns/factory/README.md).

+This project also includes an implementation of the Abstract Factory pattern, which is an extension of the Factory Method pattern.
+The Abstract Factory implementation includes features such as an abstract `AbstractFactory` class with methods for creating products, stores, and distributors, concrete factories for Amazon, Ebay, and
+Walmart, and application of the Flyweight pattern for caching products.
+The Abstract Factory pattern provides benefits like enforced compatibility, reduced memory usage, simplified client code, and centralized configuration.
+For more details on the Abstract Factory implementation, please see the [Abstract Factory README](03-creational-patterns/abstract-factory/README.md).

 ---
 ## Assignment 5: Structural Patterns - Adapter